pe1rrr/packet-scriptlets/games/README.md

 Where `10` is the `PORTNUM` of your BPQ telnet port.

-The ATTACH method DOES NOT WORK.
+The ATTACH method *DOES NOT WORK*.
+So do NOT use the example below.

 `APPLICATION 7,GAMES,ATTACH 10 127.0.0.1 63002 S`